cloud-ca/terraform-provider-cloudca/CONTRIBUTING.md

 1. **Tests**: Code changes need to be tested with code and tests being located in the same folder.
 Make sure that your tests pass using `make test`.

+   Acceptance tests can be run using the `testacc` target in the Makefile.
+In order to run these, the `CLOUDCA_API_KEY` and `CLOUDCA_API_URL` environment variables must be set.
+In addition, several of the tests require certain resources to already exist, and to have the IDs of these resources specified in the `cloudca/provider_test.go` constants section.

+   Keep in mind that the acceptance tests spin up real resources temporarily, and upon failure may not delete all resources properly.

 2. **Documentation**: Pull requests need to update the [documentation](https://github.com/cloud-ca/terraform-provider-cloudca/tree/master/README.md) together with the code change.

 3. **Commits**: Commits should be as small as possible while ensuring that each commit compiles and passes tests independently.
 [Write good commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 If needed, [squash your commits](https://davidwalsh.name/squash-commits-git) prior to submission.